 We strive to configure rate limits at thresholds that allow our users to do the calls they need to do in the time they need to do them.
 This however does not mean we will provide unlimited an budget for doing requests.

-Keep track of your changes - Only send those updates that actually reflect a change in your internal systems that needs to be synchronized with bol.com.
+Keep track of your changes: only send those updates that actually reflect a change in your internal systems that needs to be synchronized with bol.com.

-Make use of the rate limit headers - Every response contains information on rate limits, such as how much request budget you have left, when the budget will be replenished and so on.
+Make use of the rate limit headers: every response contains information on rate limits, such as how much request budget you have left, when the budget will be replenished, and so on.

 We are monitoring and logging excessive volumes of 429 responses and will get in touch with you if you are causing them.
 You can prevent this by monitoring the responses returned from the API and by stopping requests if you see the 429s coming in.

-If a price change is executed in the internal systems, send us the event.
-If a stock update is processed for an offer, send us the event.
+If a price change is executed in the internal systems, or if a stock update is processed for an offer, send us the event.
 The faster we are aware of the changes, the faster we can propagate them to the webshop, which will benefit you in reaching your potential customers.
 This will also help deal with the rate limits, as they are optimized for a steady flow of updates over time, rather than a big batch of updates every hour or so.